stonehippo/adafruit-io-pwm-nodemcu/README.md

 A simple remote control application for controlling PWM on a single pin on an esp8266 microcontroller.
 The app connects to an MQTT broker and subscribes to a topic that publishes a single integer value.
 Thie value is then used to set the PWM duty cycle for a pin on the esp8266.

 While this app uses the MQTT broker provided by the [Adafruit IO](https://io.adafruit.com) service, any MQTT 3.1+ compatible broker should work.
+Edit the connection information in `io.lua` if you want to move to a different broker.

 ## Application